 Frequently Asked Questions

-Product Information
+Product Information & Custom LLM

-What is Salespeak's custom language model Navon?
+What is Navon, Salespeak's custom language model?

 Why did Salespeak decide to train its own LLM instead of using GPT-4?